 Instructions

-- Wash swiss chard well and chop leaves in large pieces and stem in smaller pieces and keep them separate
+- Wash the chard well and chop the leaves into large pieces, and the stem into smaller pieces and.
+Keep them separated

-- Add chopped garlic, cook for 2 minutes, making sure it doesn't burn
+- Heat the olive oil in a large deep skillet over medium heat.
+Add the chopped garlic and cook for 2 minutes, making sure it doesn't burn

-- Add chopped swiss chard stems and cook for 2-3 minutes, stirring frequently.
+- Add the chopped chard stems and cook for 2-3 minutes, stirring frequently

-- Season with salt, pepper, and red pepper flakes (if using)
+- Add the leaves, toss well and cook until it starts to wilt about, 6 minutes.
+Season with salt, pepper, and red pepper flakes (if using)

-- Add Cannellini beans.
-Gently mix well together and continue to cook for 4-5 minutes, until the beans are hot.
+- Add the cannellini beans.
+Gently mix well together and continue to cook for 4-5 minutes, until the beans are hot

-- Add a splash of vinegar and cook for an additional 3-5 minutes.
+- Add the vinegar and cook for an additional 3-5 minutes

 - Category: Dinner